Prices do not include optional tours, and gratuities for guides/tour managers. Land only prices do not include arrival/departure transfers.

 Meals: Breakfast, Lunch

 DAY 8, Sunday - Picturesque Sarajevo Begin your morning tour of Sarajevo, the capital of the Republic of Bosnia and Herzegovina, with a visit to a local coffee shop, where the owner will explain how Bosnian coffee is made.
 Afterward, enjoy a freshly brewed cup of coffee before heading to the picturesque Turkish Bazaar (Bascarsija), an ancient trading place with artisan workshops.
 Later, visit the nearby Gazi Husrev-beg Mosque, one of the world's finest examples of Ottoman architecture.
-View the stadium from the 1984 Winter Olympic Games and the Gavrilo Princip Museum, dedicated to Archduke Ferdinand.
+View the stadium from the 1984 Winter Olympic Games and visit the Gavrilo Princip Museum, dedicated to Archduke Ferdinand.
 Stop for lunch, that includes Cevapi (Bosnian national dish, grilled minced meat, a type of kebab with bread on the side).
 In the afternoon visit Sarajevo War Museum also known as Tunnel of Rescue and Tunnel of Hope.
 It was an underground tunnel constructed between March and June 1993 during the Siege of Sarajevo in the midst of the Bosnian War.
 Enjoy your evening at leisure

 Meals: Breakfast, Lunch